 Working from home affords us liberties that office workers could only ever dream of.
 We get to spend more time with our families, dictate our own working hours, and create our ideal working office, down to the finest details.
+Having a robot vacuum cleaner can help you save time.
 We really are very lucky.
 But unfortunately, we’re our own worst enemies.
 It’s so easy to get stuck in a rut that we start to neglect our health in favor of our work, which in the long term could even lose us money.
 If you’re lucky enough to work from home, make sure you’re doing these four things to:

 Get some fresh air

 Rather than starting work straight after breakfast, go for a walk to work.
 I know that you’ll end up exactly where you started, but the fresh air and light exercise will wake you up, clear your head, and make it much easier to start work effectively.
 The same goes for throughout the day.
 Don’t allow yourself nine hours in your office, staring at a computer.
 Break it up with a quick walk every couple of hours.
 You may feel as though you’re wasting your time, but you’ll soon see your efficiency increasing, and you’ll wonder why you didn’t start doing it sooner.
 “Additionally, for your home office go ahead and buy good essential oil diffuser and get some essential oil aroma going, this will also keep you fresh and help reduce your stress ultimately keep you healthy.”